Choosing Your Zills

 Embossed Brass Zills

-Our most popular zills, I chose these thick brass zills for sale on this website because of their beautiful tone, quality casting, and thick, tight elastic straps that do not stretch out of shape as easily.
-These are single-hole zills and are the all around best value I have found so far - but I'm always looking!
-These zills come in both the chrome-plated brass finish shown or the polished brass finish shown above.
+Our popular economy zills.
+They have a pretty flower and leaf design.
+These are single-hole zills and are the all around best value I have found so far!
+These zills come in both the chrome-plated finish shown or brass finish shown above.
 Approximately 2.25" diameter.

 Won't play?